USS Montpelier (CL-57)

-USS Montpelier (CL-57) was one of 27 United States Navy light cruisers completed during or shortly after World War II.
+USS Montpelier (hull number: CL-57) was one of 27 United States Navy light cruisers completed during or shortly after World War II.
 She was the second US Navy ship to be named for the city of Montpelier, Vermont.
 Montpelier was commissioned in September 1942 and saw service in several campaigns in the Pacific.
 Like almost all her sister ships, she was decommissioned shortly after the end of the war, and never saw active service again.
 Montpelier was scrapped in the early 1960s.

 Construction

 Montpelier was laid down on 2 December 1940 by New York Shipbuilding Corp., Camden, New Jersey; launched on 12 February 1942; sponsored by Mrs. Lesley Sayer Corry, wife of William F. Corry, mayor of Montpelier, Vermont; and commissioned on 9 September 1942, Captain Leighton Wood in command.